“I sound my barbaric yawp over the rooftops of the world” , from Song of Myself by Walt Whitman.

 Spring 2020:

 Alphorns, also known as Alpine Horns or Alpenhorns, make a warm, rich, sonorous, mysterious sound; their history is old and married to the Alps.
 They are beautiful pieces of woodworking also.
 I wanted to play one, so I set out to build one.
-Below is a detailed photo log of how I designed and built my Alphorn, in Wisconsin USA.
+I built the Alphorns shown below in my workshop in Wisconsin, USA.

 I am not a master Alphorn builder, so what follows is simply how I built my Alphorn.
 I found all the data I could on the internet, and also made my drawings by scaling from photographs.
 There are still master Alphornbuilders out there and the links below show some of them.
 These were helpful sites: